Oracle Database: Releases and versions

-The Introduction to Oracle Database includes a brief history on some of the key innovations introduced with each major release of Oracle Database.
+The Introduction to Oracle AI Database includes a brief history on some of the key innovations introduced with each major release of Oracle AI Database.

-See My Oracle Support (MOS) note Release Schedule of Current Database Releases (Doc ID 742060.1) for the current Oracle Database releases and their patching end dates.
+See My Oracle Support (MOS) note Release Schedule of Current Database Releases (Doc ID 742060.1) for the current Oracle AI Database releases and their patching end dates.

 Patch updates and security alerts

 Prior to Oracle Database 18c, Oracle Corporation released Critical Patch Updates (CPUs) and Security Patch Updates (SPUs) and Security Alerts to close security vulnerabilities.
 These releases are issued quarterly; some of these releases have updates issued prior to the next quarterly release.

 Starting with Oracle Database 18c, Oracle Corporation releases Release Updates (RUs) and Release Update Revisions (RURs).
 RUs usually contain security, regression (bug), optimizer, and functional fixes which may include feature extensions as well.
 RURs include all fixes from their corresponding RU but only add new security and regression fixes.
 However, no new optimizer or functional fixes are included.